darkn3rd/script-tut/groovy/README.md

 Groovy is a scripting language that runs on the JVM (Java Virtual Machine).
 As such it has access to the robust library available on the Java Platform.

-The langauge adopts a lot of syntax sugar found in popular languages of Ruby, Python, and Perl.
-With these features and dynamic types, it dramatically decreases the verbosity required in Java language.
-Perhaps for this reason, Groovy has become quite popoular.
+The language adopts a lot of syntax sugar found in popular languages of Ruby, Python, and Perl.
+With these features and dynamic types, Groovy dramatically decreases the verbosity required in contrast to the Java language.
+Perhaps for this reason, Groovy has become quite popular.

-I personally came across Groovy as a scripting language that is popular for build automation for use with continious integration environments such as Jenkins.
+I personally came across Groovy as a scripting language when investigating build automation for use with continuous integration environments such as Jenkins.

-A number of popular tools are developed using Groovy, such as:
+Today (2014) there are a number of popular tools are developed using Groovy, such as:

 * **Gaiden** [https://github.com/kobo/gaiden] - toolkit for creating documentation in MarkDown
 * **Gaelyk** [http://gaelyk.appspot.com/] - toolkit for Google App Engine.
-* **Gradle** [http://www.gradle.org/] - task oriented build tool similiar Rake.
+* **Gradle** [http://www.gradle.org/] - task oriented build tool similar Rake.
-* **Grafitti** [https://github.com/webdevwilson/graffiti] - a web microframework inspirted by Sinatra.
+* **Grafitti** [https://github.com/webdevwilson/graffiti] - a web micro-framework inspired by Sinatra.
 * **Grails** [https://grails.org/] - robust web MVC framework
 * **Griffon** [http://griffon.codehaus.org/] - MVC framework for desktop applications
 * **Groovy enVironment Manager** [http://gvmtool.net/] - tools to manage versions of Groovy and popolar Groovy tools and frameworks.